New York City to impose vaccine mandate on private employers - NewsBreak

 NEW YORK (AP) — New York City employers will have to mandate COVID-19 vaccinations for their workers under new rules announced Monday by Mayor Bill de Blasio.

 The vaccine mandate for private businesses will take effect Dec.
-27 and is aimed at preventing a spike in COVID-19 infections during the holiday season and the colder months, the Democratic mayor said on MSNBC’s “Morning Joe.”Do you still need a booster shot if you just had COVID?
+27 and is aimed at preventing a spike in COVID-19 infections during the holiday season and the colder months, the Democratic mayor said on MSNBC’s “Morning Joe.”Do you still need to wear a mask if you got the COVID-19 booster shot?

 “We in New York City have decided to use a preemptive strike to really do something bold to stop the further growth of COVID and the dangers it’s causing to all of us,” de Blasio said.
 “All private-sector employers in New York City will be covered by this vaccine mandate as of Dec.
 27.”